-Another defining characteristic of this dish is in the name..Nigerians really take the name “pepper” in Pepper soup literally.
-Boy, this soup is as spicy as it gets.
+Another defining characteristic of this dish is in the name.
+Nigerians really take the word “pepper” in Pepper soup literally.
+Boy! this soup is as spicy as it gets.
 Many years ago when I lived in Nigeria, I could easily tolerate the heat in a traditional Nigerian pepper soup.
-However, living in the diaspora for the last few decades has tamed my “spicy tooth” somewhat (although my favourite lunch-time Thai restaurant Talacker Bar in Zürich would beg to disagree, as I am always requesting extra chilli), as two years ago when I visited Nigeria, I ended up spending the best part of an evening in the bathroom after consuming a rather spicy pepper soup at a local restaurant.
+However, living in the diaspora for the last few decades has tamed my “spicy tooth” somewhat… Although my favourite lunch-time Thai restaurant in Zürich would beg to disagree, as I am always requesting extra servings of chilli at lunchtime.
+But I really have lost my “fiery-tooth”.

-The hot and spicy nature of this soup is one that lends itself well to being sipped on a cold winter’s evening, but for me, an African living in the Diaspora, Pepper Soup is so reminiscent of home, that the ability to recreate it in my alpine kitchen in Switzerland, is a symbolic amalgamation of two distinct facets of my life – and so, I have given myself the permission to enjoy my pepper soup on a warm summer-like day in month of May.
+The hot and spicy nature of this soup is one that lends itself well to being sipped on a cold winter’s evening, but for me, pepper Soup is so reminiscent of home, that the ability to recreate it in my alpine kitchen in Switzerland, is a symbolic amalgamation of two distinct facets of my life – and so, I have given myself the permission to enjoy my pepper soup on a warm summer-like day in month of May.

 Is this recipe right for you?

 % Daily Value*

 Saturated Fat 9g45%